ciwen3/Public/python/steganography/PoC/executable/README.md

 1. pip install pyinstaller
 2. pyinstaller Steganograpy-PoC.py

+# Requirements to run:
+1. Python 3 (check in a terminal by running: python --version)
+2. Pillow (PIL) for Python

 # Use:
 1. Run program followed by the name of the picture you want to decode and run commands from.
 2. ``` Steganograpy-PoC.cpython-39.pyc /path/to/picture/to/decode ```